vyxul/Shadow-Eclipse/README.md

 ```

 # Running the game executable
+## GitHub Release
+Download the latest version of the project under Releases

+Unzip the file and run the file named: ShadowEclipse.exe

+## Itch.io
 Download the executable from itch.io (https://itch.io/jam/pirate/rate/2493166)

 Unzip the file and run the file named: ShadowEclipse.exe